Welcome to the Worldwide Greathead family my One-Name Study - Person Page 106

 #2642, d. before 1891

 John Milner Barry was born in Tunbridge Wells, Kent, England.2 He was a Medical Doctor in Tunbridge Wells, Kent.
-He married Rosa Harding, daughter of John Ward Harding and Elisa Greathead, in 1869 in Lausanne, Switzerland, Married by Rev William Harding.1,2 He died before 1891.1
+He married Rosa Harding, daughter of John Ward Harding and Elisa Greathead, in 1869 in Lausanne, Switzerland, Married by Rev William Harding.1,2 John died before 1891.1

 Sources of Information